 One of the more noticeable signs of fentanyl withdrawal is the presence of a rapid and irregular heart rate.
 Like other opioids, fentanyl suppresses the nervous system and lowers the heart rate.
 The body has to work even harder to compensate for the suppressed nervous system, including the heart, and it can take a few days for the heart to adjust back to normal.
 Consequently, the heart beats faster and irregularly because it doesn’t have the suppressive effects to work against.

 It’s very common for people withdrawing from many opiates, such as fentanyl, to experience a range of gastrointestinal problems.
-Diarrhea is one of the main problems that people on fentanyl complain about.
+Diarrhea is one of the main problems that people using fentanyl complain about.
 When a person is taking fentanyl or another kind of opiate, they often experience constipation because the opiates are binding to receptors that produce the lubricants that make it easier to go to the bathroom.
 Opiates also slow the muscles that move waste out of the body.
 When a person is going through fentanyl withdrawal, their body has to readjust after adjusting itself to the presence of opiates, which results in diarrhea.

 Many people experience excessive sweating when coming off fentanyl because the opiate was blocking receptors for adrenaline.
 Fentanyl has a sedative effect, so it’s logical that the sedative effect decreases the amount of adrenaline that’s absorbed into the nervous system while the user takes fentanyl.
 Consequently, when people come off the drug, the body receives too much adrenaline, resulting in sweating.

 When fentanyl and other opiates are no longer present, the neural receptors are able to receive adrenaline.
-When a person is running, feeling fear or doing a number of other activities, adrenaline is pumping through the nervous system, making a person sweat.
+When a person is running, feeling fear.
+Or doing a number of other activities, adrenaline is pumping through the nervous system, making a person sweat.
 Similarly, because the person is getting an extra dose of adrenaline, a neurochemical that gets people ready for fight or flight, their bodies undergo the same sweating that they would if they were in a high-stress situation.